primal100/django_any_backend/README.md

 The second objective is to make it as simple as possible to implement a new custom backend by subclassing one class and providing the required crud functions.
 This was influenced by how custom backends can be implented in Flask.

+A sample app using Pickle as a backend is included for demonstration and test purposes.

 # Getting Started #

 Import the any_backend Client object and override the key functions.
 There are two possible appraches for the write operations: